Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-getting-started.md

 Okay, so if we our websites exist on a remote server somewhere, how do we connect our computers to access it?

 ### IP Address
 Just as everyone here probably has a physical address, websites also have an address which helps them to be located.
-IP (Internet Protocol) Addresses are a unique series of numbers seperated by "."s which indentifies a device and it's location.
+IP (Internet Protocol) Addresses are a unique series of numbers separated by "."s which identifies a device and its location.

 If you're curious about a website's IP Address, we can use tools like the site below to see: https://www.site24x7.com/tools/find-ip-address-of-web-site.html